dasch-swiss/dsp-docs/docs/developers/getting-started.md

 ```

 This command gives you a list of all available versions.
-Scroll down with the `Arrow Down` key and copy the name of the most recent version 17 of Temurin, e.g. `17.0.5-tem`.
+Scroll down with the `Arrow Down` key and copy the name of the most recent version 21 of Temurin, e.g. `21.0.1-tem`.
 Then, exit the list view with `q`, and install the version you copied with

 ```bash
 sdk install java 17.0.5-tem
 ```

+Technical note:
+SDKMAN will take care of the environment variable JAVA_HOME.
+If we had installed Java with Homebrew, we would have to take care that JAVA_HOME points to the correct directory,
+which might vary from machine to machine.

-### 7. sbt
+### sbt

 DSP-API uses [sbt](https://www.scala-sbt.org/) as a build tool.
 Install sbt with